Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 We personally like D'Vino Wine Bar the most out of all the wine bars in Dubrovnik.
 When in Dubrovnik, we always stop by for a glass of wine or two.
 D'Vino has a great location, a cozy atmosphere, friendly and wine-educated staff, interesting snack platters, and a great choice of Croatian wines by the glass.
 A glass of wine will easily set you back 8 €.
 And this is the only drawback with D'Vino.

-The amazing Skar winery, set in a former shipyard and family building from the 17th century, is a small family-run winery in the heart of Lapad, close to the Lapad marina.
-The family also runs a wine bar Skar in Dubrovnik's old town.
+The amazing Skar winery, set in a former shipyard and family building from the 17th century, is a small, independent winery in the heart of Lapad, close to the Lapad marina.
+The family also runs a wine bar Skar in Dubrovnik’s old town.

 Cakes and ice cream in Dubrovnik